 Cognitive Restructuring: Decatastrophizing Worksheet

-Catastrophizing is a common issue that people face in therapy.
-It is a term that refers to people feeling anxious because they feel the worst will happen in a challenging situation.
-Catastrophizing causes people to feel a great deal of anxiety.
-It often causes people to act irrationally and in a way that worsens the situation.
+Catastrophizing is a common habit that people in therapy work to overcome.
+It is a term that refers to a pattern of believing that the worst will happen in a challenging situation.

 About This Worksheet